ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "hempstead/nygb-v54-p30" "500" /%}}

-Although some birthdates are missing, the birth order is likely correct based on the following, which is also the most complete documentary evidence of the family members, linking together Mary Ann, Charles M., and Samuel M., in the will of their father, Nicholas Pine:
+Although some birthdates are missing, the birth order is likely correct based on the following, which is also the clearest documentary evidence linking together Mary Ann, Charles M., and Samuel M., in the will of their father, Nicholas Pine:

 {{% fig "pine/will-nicholas-pine-5" "800" /%}}